clojurewerkz/welle.docs/README.md

-# Project Name Documentation
+# Welle Documentation

-This is a documentation site for [Project Name].
+This is a documentation site for [Welle](https://github.com/michaelklishin/welle).
 Copy or clone me and adapt for your project that needs documentation guides similar to [rubyamqp.info](http://rubyamqp.info), [clojuremongodb.info](http://clojuremongodb.info) and so on.